 The strength of structured interviews lies in their ability to take human bias out of the equation when screening candidates.
 All applicants, regardless of who they are, are screened in the exact same way.
 There are no fluctuations in how candidates are interviewed based on any number of subjective reasons, not the least of which includes a positive or negative first impression (which we all know can be hard to dispel).

-Standardized screening is also a repeatable process that can be used for all future positions, which boosts your chances of making the right choice each and every time.
+Standardized screening is also a repeatable process that can be used for all future positions, which boosts your chances of making the right choice every time.
 This, of course, will lead to more efficient and cost-effective recruitment overall.

 Benefits of structured interviewing for candidates